gitpod-io/retired-gatsby-website/src/docs/rust-in-gitpod.md

     - Swellaby.vscode-rust-test-adapter@0.11.0:Xg+YeZZQiVpVUsIkH+uiiw==
 ```
 #### Crates
-> ***Note: This extension outputs emojis by default if the crate version is set on latest.
+> ***Note: This extension outputs emojis by default if the crate version is set at the latest.
 You can disable this by using `crates.upToDateDecorator` option in your preferences***
 <br>

 ![A crates extension demo](images/cratesDemo.gif)